 Effectively, modern society has only two classes—Vaiśya and Sudra.
 By and large, the banking system, a few global corporate owners, and small or medium businesses are the Vaiśya—this constitutes less than 1% of the total population.
 The remaining 99% of the population is largely Sudra.
 Some of these Sudra might even be rich, and they can therefore employ other employees, but they are not independent.
 It is rare to find an independent ruler—a Kshatriya—and even more rare to find an independent thinker—a Brahmana.
 Whenever and wherever such people exist, they are oppressed, suppressed, and eliminated by the dominant Vaiśya and their employee Sudra.

-While Brahmana were expected to freely exchange ideas in order to improve the living conditions of society at large, this control has now passed into the hands of corporations who control access to the variety of technologies for a profit.
+While Brahmana were expected to freely exchange ideas in order to improve the living conditions of society at large, this control has now passed into the hands of corporations who control access to a variety of technologies for a profit.
 Similarly, instead of regulating the businesses, the governments are regulated by the businesses.

 The Philosophical Basis of the Varṇa System